 Cysteine is also an important building block of keratin in hair.
 In addition to diminished immune defenses, a deficiency in cysteine can also lead to hair loss.

-Lysine has antiviral properties and is recommended as an inhibitor of herpes viruses and shingles (herpes zoster).
-5 Lysine’s immune-stimulating and virus-inhibiting functions in herpes cases has been documented in several studies.
-6
+Lysine has antiviral properties and is recommended as an inhibitor of herpes viruses and shingles (herpes zoster) 5.
+Lysine’s immune-stimulating and virus-inhibiting functions in herpes cases have been documented in several studies 6.

 Taking lysine in combination with L-arginine is recommended.
 Lysine is well tolerated and doses of up to 3 grams per day are considered safe for healthy adults.